ur-tcs/programming-2-ex-4/README.md

 The most important parts of the exercise are marked with ⭐️.

+__Your are allowed to copy/clone/fork this repository, but not to share solutions of the exercise in any public repository or web page.__

 ## Abstract Syntax Trees

 Before we start programming, we should first take a moment to think about how arithmetic expressions are structured.
 Looking back at *Introduction to Theoretical Computer Science I*, we have learned that arithmetic expressions form a context-free language that can be constructed using a grammar.
 Parse trees, also called concrete syntax trees, are a tool that helps us understand the structure of an expression.
 (You do not need to have passed *Introduction to Theoretical Computer Science I* in order to do this exercise!)